Bulk import in the planning: load your entire editorial backlog in seconds

 4) Launch the import

 Import into the right folder.
 Drafts land in the active folder at the time of import.
-Navigate to the correct folder in your planning before launching the wizard.
+Navigate to the correct folder in your planning before launching the creation wizard.

 Useful links: